May 1 2010

-When internet companies explode in popularity, they have a choice whether to assume the massive growth into becoming a megacorporation.
-Despite being founded with broad humanistic goals, they reach a certain size and hubris of engineering where they cannot function as anything other than ravenous, data hungry monopolists, focused purely on fighting for control of your personal information.
+Despite being founded with broad humanistic goals, when internet companies explode in popularity, they reach a certain size and hubris of engineering where they cannot function as anything other than ravenous, data hungry monopolists, focused purely on fighting for control of your personal information.

-We love to splash in Hollywood myths like Skynet, and speculate about emergent global intelligence, waiting expectantly for our vision of market capitalism to be transformed with the onset of a predatory, ravenous cybernetic corporate frame.
+As consumers of popular media, we love to speculate about the Hollywood myth of Skynet and emergent artificial intelligence, waiting expectantly for market capitalism to transform into our vision of a dystopia with the onset of a predatory, ravenous cybernetic corporate frame.

-Through the public internet, we have built the most amazing cathedral of ideas where all controversial knowledge is open.
-Meanwhile, our attention spans disintegrate in a glut of pop culture.
-Our entertainment has become an insidious maze of self-referential spasms, optimized visually and linguistically for little more than instant gratification.
+Through the public internet and world-wide web, we have built the most incredible cathedral of ideas in human history where all knowledge is open.
+At the same time, our attention spans are disintegrating in a glut of populism and repetitive information addiction.
+Our entertainment culture has become an insidious maze of self-referential spasms, optimized visually and linguistically for little more than instant gratification.

-Major record labels, once the all powerful dons of popular entertainment, have been reduced to rapacious scavenger hulks, trying to get a bite off the net that feeds.
+Major record labels, once the all powerful dons of popular entertainment, have been reduced to rapacious scavenger hulks, desparately trying to get a bite off the net that feeds, while doing all they can to shut it down.

 This is the internet now.
-It’s supplying a tiny percentage of the world’s population with massive untapped revenues and knowledge, while the price of every genius is 500,000 insensate, greedy imbeciles.
+It’s supplying a tiny percentage of the world’s population with massive, unconstrained revenues and knowledge, but “the price of every genius is 500,000 insensate, greedy imbeciles”.

 Industrial society has one answer for everything: growth.
 Yet we know that growth for the sake of growth is the ideology of the cancer cell.